status-im/hardwallet-bootloader/README.md

     |                                   |
     |===================================|

 The STM32 chips divide flash memory into two banks.
 Reading one bank while writing on the other is possible, so the user data and the firmware will live in two different banks.
 The page size is 2k, so all boundaries will be aligned to a multiple of that size.
 The area allocated for the firmware is (BANK_SIZE - BOOTLOADER_SIZE) / 2, since two instances of the firmware will need to fit in the first bank.
 The user data area size will be FW_SIZE + BOOTLOADER_SIZE, as to allocate the entire memory.
 Absolute sizes cannot be provided yet.
 When we have a final bootloader (estimated to be in the 4-8k range) and a final firmware we will decide how much flash memory on chip we need and with this finally calculate the absolute size.
-The chip must be chosen by keeping in mind that the firmware might grow by up to 50% in size (although that is unlikely) with future upgrades.
+The chip must be chosen by keeping in mind that the firmware might grow by up to 50% in size (this leaves a lot of headroom) with future upgrades.
+The current bootloader fits (comfortably) in 8k, but since the final chip will have hardware accelerated SHA-256 and possibly ECDSA, the final size might actually decrease.

 The bootloader is placed at the very beginning of the flash memory, in a write protected area.
 The bootloader will not be upgradable, so it must be kept as small and simple as possible and be throughly tested and reviewed.
 The tasks it will perform are: